PSeitz/lz4_flex/README.md

 ```

 ## Benchmarks
-The benchmark is run with criterion on set of test files are in the benches folder benches.
+The benchmark is run with criterion on set of test files are in the folder benches.

 Currently 3 implementations are compared, this one, the redox version and the c++ version via rust bindings

 `cargo bench`